 Reusable Gift Wrap

-If you can’t come up with an actual reusable product that someone would want or need, then opt for reusable fabric gift wrap or gift bags!
+If you can’t come up with an actual reusable product that someone would want or need, then opt for reusable fabric gift wrap.
 The great thing about reusable gift wrap is that it can be used for many gifts over time.
 We actually have a really nice reusable wrap that we keep in the family, so we can use it over and over again – for birthdays and holidays too!

 Etsy is a great resource for reusable gift wrap.
 Here are a few that caught my eye: